Center for Khmer Studies: History

-CKS was founded in 1998 as an international non-governmental organization by a consortium of universities, organizations, scholars and individuals.
-CKS recognized early on that a diversified fellowship program was essential to rebuilding the academic field both in Cambodia and in the US.
+CKS was founded in 1998 as an international non-governmental organization by a consortium of universities, organizations, scholars, and individuals.
+CKS recognized early on that a diversified fellowship program was essential to rebuilding the academic field in both Cambodia and the US.
 Through its programs, CKS has worked to bridge the gap between Cambodians and their international counterparts, while also affording opportunities for established international scholars to pursue their research.
-Over the past quarter century, CKS has provided doctoral and postdoctoral fellowships to hundreds of scholars from the US, France and Cambodia.
+Over the past quarter century, CKS has provided doctoral and postdoctoral fellowships to hundreds of scholars from the US, France, and Cambodia.
 CKS has also provided undergraduate students the opportunity to become immersed in the study of Khmer history and Cambodia through its Junior Resident Fellows Program, and numerous students and scholars have benefited from CKS's in-country Khmer Language and Culture Program.
-The CKS Library opened in 2001 featuring rare collections, archives, and a rich array of resources on Cambodia and Southeast Asia.
-The Library serves the local Siem Reap community through its reading programs, Children's Library, book fairs, and other community oriented programming.
+The CKS Library opened in 2001, featuring rare collections, archives, and a rich array of resources on Cambodia and Southeast Asia.
+The Library serves the local Siem Reap community through its reading programs, Children's Library, book fairs, and other community-oriented programming.

 Programs

 A photo representing the place in which children spend their time learning English or reading children books located in the Center for Khmer Studies.

 Through its many programs, CKS seeks to expand knowledge and understanding of Cambodian history, culture, and society; foster collaboration between international and local Cambodian students, scholars, and institutions; support Cambodian higher education, and develop community education through youth and children's programs.
-CKS programs include Doctorate and Post-Doctorate fellowships; a summer Junior Resident Fellowship program for French, American, and Cambodian undergraduates, an eight-week Khmer Language Program; a research methodology program for Cambodian Master's students; an Overseas Faculty Development Program; a digital library training workshop; a Children's Library Program; publishing and translation programs; a webinar and lecture series; an annual book fair; and a variety of conferences and workshops.
+CKS programs include Doctorate and Post-Doctorate fellowships; a summer Junior Resident Fellowship program for French, American, and Cambodian undergraduates, an eight-week Khmer Language Program; a research methodology program for Cambodian Master's students; an Overseas Faculty Development Program; an annual digital library training workshop; a Children's Library Program; publishing and translation programs; a webinar and lecture series; an annual book fair; and a variety of conferences and workshops.